logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Adding a Client's Episode data
 ------------------------------

+See the definition of an `Episode <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#episode>`_ if you are not sure what data should be added as an episode of care to the PMHC MDS.

 You can add a client's episode data through :ref:`view-client-details` available on the **Data Entry** tab, by following these steps:

 1. Once :ref:`view-episodes`
 2. Check to ensure the client does not have any open episodes already showing.
-   (A client can only have `one open episode <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#key-concepts-episode>`__ at a provider organisation)
+   (A client can only have `one open episode <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#episode-data-elements>`__ at a provider organisation)
 3. Click the **Add Episode** tab
    (If a client already has an open episode, the following warning message will be displayed at the top off the Add Episode form)